 - Use your platform.
-While it might be difficult to translate your complex thoughts and feelings, use your platform to speak out against racism and racial violence.
-Your feelings and experiences are valid, and can help educate others about current events.
-However, it is also important to know when to let others speak, and when to raise others' voices. - Center Black experiences and voices.
+Show up for Black people in your community.
+Amplify and support Black businesses, artists, and creators.
+Actively show up in your community to help spaces that support Black LGBTQ+ young people thrive. - Center Black experiences and voices.
 Black lives matter, and amplifying their voices is an authentic way to share their unique experiences with the world. - Educate yourself.
 Learning information about current events directly from reliable sources can put your mind at ease.
-It's also important to educate yourself about racism, violence against the Black and LGBTQ communities, and police violence.
+It's also important to educate yourself about racism, violence against the Black and LGBTQ+ communities, and police violence.